Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Cancel your old policy

-Once your new fund confirms your cover is active, contact your old fund to cancel.
-Get written confirmation of the cancellation date.
-Check whether you are entitled to a refund of any prepaid premium.
+Once new cover is confirmed active, contact your old fund to cancel in writing.
+Get written confirmation of the cancellation date and check whether you are owed a refund of prepaid premiums.

 6

-Confirm your waiting period status with the new fund
+Confirm waiting period status with your new fund

-After switching, ask your new fund to confirm in writing which waiting periods have been transferred and what you are currently eligible to claim.
+Ask your new fund to confirm in writing which waiting periods have transferred and what you are currently eligible to claim.
 Keep this document.

 What happens to your waiting periods

-Under the Private Health Insurance Act, if you switch to the same or lower level of hospital or extras cover, your new fund must recognise the waiting periods you have already served with your previous fund.
-You do not start from zero.
+Under the Private Health Insurance Act, if you switch to the same or lower level of cover within 2 months, your new fund must recognise all waiting periods you have already served.

-If you upgrade to a higher tier or add new clinical categories, new waiting periods apply only to those specific new inclusions.
-Your existing waiting period clearances remain in place for everything else.
+If you move to a higher tier or add new clinical categories, new waiting periods apply only to those specific new inclusions.
+Your existing clearances remain in place for everything you were already covered for.

 Premium increases take effect on 1 April each year.
-This is the single best time to review your cover and switch if you are going to.
+This is the best time to review your cover.
 Switching before 1 April means you avoid the increase from your old fund.
-Switching after means you have already paid the higher rate for at least part of the year.
+Many funds also run joining incentives in February and March to attract switchers, including waived extras waiting periods and free months of cover.

-Some funds allow you to prepay your premium at the old rate before 1 April if you pay annually.
-If you plan to stay with your current fund, this can save you the full year's increase.
-Ask your fund whether this option is available.
+Some funds allow you to prepay your annual premium at the current rate before 1 April to lock in the price for another year.
+If you plan to stay, ask your fund whether this option is available.

 Pre-switch checklist